cp3wan/DFormer/README.md

 ## Abstract
 This paper introduces an approach, named DFormer, for universal image segmentation.
 The proposed DFormer views universal image segmentation task as a denoising process using a diffusion model.
 DFormer first adds various levels of Gaussian noise to ground-truth masks, and then learns a model to predict denoising masks from corrupted masks.
 Specifically, we take deep pixel-level features along with the noisy masks as inputs to generate mask features and attention masks, employing diffusion-based decoder to perform mask prediction gradually.
 At inference, our DFormer directly predicts the masks and corresponding categories from a set of randomly-generated masks.
 Extensive experiments reveal the merits of our proposed contributions on different image segmentation tasks: panoptic segmentation, instance segmentation, and semantic segmentation.
-Our DFormer outperforms the recent diffusion-based panoptic segmentation method Pix2Seq-D with a gain of 3.6% on MS COCO val2017 set.
-Further, DFormer achieves promising semantic segmentation performance outperforming the recent diffusion-based method by 2.2% on ADE20K val set.

 ![](show.jpg)

 ## Installation